Pregnancy Conception Calculator

 The Pregnancy Conception Calculator estimates the date of conception based on the expected due date of the pregnancy, last period date, or ultrasound date.
 The date of conception is the day on which a person's baby is conceived.
 The calculator also estimates a possible range of days during which sexual intercourse might have led to conception based on sperm being viable for 3-5 days within a woman's body.

 When Did I Conceive?

 When exactly did I get pregnant?
-Many women often ask this question when trying to figure out the exact day their pregnancy began.
+Many women ask this question when trying to figure out the exact day their pregnancy began.
 Often, gestational age, or the age of the baby, is calculated from the first day of the mother's last menstrual period.
-However, in reality, the baby was not conceived until ovulation and the fertilization of the egg, which usually happens at least 10 days after the first day of the mother's menstrual period.
+Biologically, the baby was not conceived until ovulation and the fertilization of the egg, which usually happens at least 10 days after the first day of the mother's last menstrual period.